jim-easterbrook/Photini/README.rst

 *   Choice of map providers - instantly switch to compare details.
 *   Drag and drop images onto map to set GPS location.
 *   Edit coordinates if required, or clear to unset GPS data.
-*   Reads EXIF, IPTC or XMP metadata, writes all three to maximise compatibility with other software.
-*   Writes metadata to image files or XMP "sidecar" files.
 *   Suggestions for further development welcome.

 Dependencies